 With useful chapter summaries, activities and reflection points to help readers track their academic journey, this text draws on the experiences of students on the degree programme for the benefit of students new to practice.
 This fully updated second edition includes two new chapters on 'The inclusive practitioner' and 'The safeguarding practitioner'.
 It will:

 Introduction RUBY OATES AND CHRISTINE HEY 1.
 Studying Early Childhood JENNY BOLDRIN and ROBIN SEDGWICK 2.
-The Emerging Practitioner ELLEN YATES, EMMA TWIGG AND SU WALL WITH MICHELLE APPLEBY 3.
-The Developing Practitioner JUDITH SZENASI AND CHRISTINE HEY 4.
+The Emerging Practitioner ELLEN YATES, EMMA TWIGG and SU WALL with MICHELLE APPLEBY 3.
+The Developing Practitioner JUDITH SZENASI and CHRISTINE HEY 4.
 The Inclusive Practitioner SU WALL 5.
 The Safeguarding Practitioner EMMA TWIGG 6.
-The Enabling Practitioner JUDITH SZENASI, RUBY OATES AND CHRISTINE HEY 7.
+The Enabling and Sustainable Practitioner JUDITH SZENASI, RUBY OATES and CHRISTINE HEY 7.
 The Critically Reflective and Creative Practitioner ELLEN YATES 8.
 The Student Practitioner as Researcher CAROL FENTON 9.
-The Student Practitioner Constructing a Professional Identity RUBY OATES AND HELEN SIMMONS 10.
-The Student Practitioner as Future Leader ELLEN YATES AND HELEN SIMMONS
+The Student Practitioner Constructing a Professional Identity RUBY OATES and HELEN SIMMONS 10.
+The Student Practitioner as Future Leader ELLEN YATES and HELEN SIMMONS